KastnerRG/Read_the_docs/docs/mono_fm.rst

 1) Introduction
 ---------------
-In this project we use the `RTL2832 <https://www.rtl-sdr.com/tag/rtl2832/>`_.
-RF tuner to sample RF signals and will build a FM Demodulator and implement it on the Pynq Board.
+In this project we use the `RTL2832 <https://www.rtl-sdr.com/tag/rtl2832/>`_ RF tuner to sample RF signals and will build a FM Demodulator and implement it on the Pynq Board.

 2) Project Goal
 ---------------

-In this project, you will use your knowledge from previous projects to implement a FM Demodulator in programmable logic.
+In this project, you will use your knowledge from previous projects to implement an FM Demodulator in programmable logic.
 The project is divided into two parts.

-In the first part, you develop different functions for a FM Demodulator using HLS.
-A FM Demodulator consists of a linear filter, downsampler and a discriminator.The second part is to integrate the Demodulator onto the Pynq Board using "RTL2832" USB tuners.
+In the first part, you develop different functions to implement the `scikit-dsp-comm mono_FM <https://github.com/mwickert/scikit-dsp-comm/blob/master/sk_dsp_comm/rtlsdr_helper.py>`_ demodulator in Vivado HLS.
+This FM demodulator consists of a linear filter, downsampler, and a discriminator.

+The second part is to integrate the demodulator onto the Pynq Board.
 You should be able to listen to local FM radio channel using your MonoFM implementation in programmable logic.
-For more detail about the mono FM implementation have a look at it's source code `here <https://github.com/mwickert/scikit-dsp-comm/blob/master/sk_dsp_comm/rtlsdr_helper.py>`_.

 3) Materials
 ------------